 - Even if you don’t have sensitive skin, use hypoallergic products, they are less harmful.

-- Use oil-based makeup cleanser to remove waterproof makeup.
+- Use an oil-based makeup cleanser to remove waterproof makeup.

 - Use a cotton ball or a cotton pad and pour a good amount of cleanser.
 Close your eyelids and rest the cotton pad/ball on the eyelids.